COVID-19 and Your Job: Tips and Actions To Consider

 This can be a stressful time, and while you may feel frustrated, it can help to feel empowered by taking action for yourself when it comes to your job.
 Between all the unanswered questions, figuring out the best steps to take in your specific circumstance is the important part.
 Have patience with yourself, your employer and those around you while we all figure out what’s best.

 One of the most important aspects of staying healthy is reducing stress.
-Take time to focus on your mental and physical state by taking small actions such as going for a walk, drinking enough water and getting enough sleep.
+Take time to focus on your mental and physical state by taking small actions, such as going for a walk, working out, drinking enough water and getting enough sleep.
 Doing so will help you focus at work or set you up for success when finding new work.